fuzzymfx/fuzzymfx.github.io/content/current.md

 - Rendering Engine
   - ~~Color coding elements~~
-  - Fixed bounding box dimenstions to standardize the rendering area
+  - ~~Fixed bounding box dimenstions to standardize the rendering area~~
   - Render most common markdown syntaxes
     - The primary issue here is **rendering nested syntax**, lists, blockquotes, etc. The current implementation is stateless, and thus doesn't pertain any information about the previous element.
 My main focus is figuring out a way to implement this.
+    - Improve the design of the rendering engine
   - Custom alignment implementation
     - Text alignment
     - ~~Presentation alignment~~